Willson Contreras Player Props: Cardinals vs. Pirates

 - RBI Prop: Over/under 0.5 RBI (Over odds: +165)

 Looking to place a prop bet on Willson Contreras?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Willson Contreras At The Plate

-- Willson Contreras has picked up an RBI in 16 games this year (30.2%), with two or more RBI in four of those contests (7.5%).
+- Contreras has had an RBI in 16 games this year (29.6%), including four multi-RBI outings (7.4%).
+He has also driven in three or more of his team's runs in two contests.

-- In 17 of 53 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.